LEDGER HARDWARE WALLETS

 How Consensus Mechanisms Shape A Blockchain

 Consensus mechanisms are an extremely important aspect of many blockchains.
 Put simply, they are the only reason why cryptocurrencies are so secure.
-Understanding how they work and their differences will help you understand the nuances of blockchain technology.
+Understanding how they work and their differences will help you understand the nitty-gritty details of this technology.

-Luckily, there are a few ways to take part in the consensus mechanism yourself, from crypto mining, to validating.
-But you can also earn rewards from helping other participate too.
-For example, you could fund a validator and recieve rewards that way!
+There are also a few ways to take part in the consensus mechanism yourself, from crypto mining, to validating—and you can also earn rewards from helping others participate too.
+For example, you could fund a validator and receive rewards that way!

-Unlike in the world of centralized finance, almost anybody can participate in the role of keeping a cryptocurrency network secure.
-This makes for a much more inclusive financial system that you can be a part of governing.
+With public blockchains, almost anybody can participate in the role of keeping a cryptocurrency network secure.
+This makes for a much more inclusive financial system that you can be a part of.

 Stay in touch